elocitytechnologies/elocity/docs/AdminGuide/Assets/ManagingStations.md

 ## Filtering Stations
 1. Click on **Active**/**Decommissioned** tabs to view the respective stations.
-2. You can filter and view only limited number of stations using the following filters:
+2. You can filter and limit the number of stations using the following filters:
 	- **Locations** - Select one or more locations from the drop-down list.
 	- **Chargers** - Select one or more states from the drop-down list.
 	- **Models** - Select one or more cities from the drop-down list.